 I have also conducted a few pollination experiments to determine whether these orchids require a pollinator in order to create seeds.
 During these preliminary observations, we’ve found a tiny wasp, likely in the Dendrocerus genus visiting a D. adversus flower – a promising lead, but likely too small to pollinate the flower.

 The answers to these and many other questions will help us to eventually grow these orchids at Ōtari and reintroduce them to the wild, allowing us to support existing declining populations, or insure the futures of populations which might disappear.
-Over the course of my master’s, starting this year, I’ll be looking into these and other questions.

 A special thank you has to go out to Carlos Lehnebach and Karin Van Der Walt for supervising this summer project, and Jennifer Alderton-Moss for showing me the ropes in the lab.
 I’d also like to especially acknowledge the Deane Endowment Trust for funding my research scholarship, without whom this would not have been possible.
 Research on these two species is funded by a grant through Te Tahua Taiao Nga Taonga Lotteries Environment and Heritage Fund.